plone/documentation/docs/install/install-from-packages.md

 {ref}`Install Yarn documentation <frontend-getting-started-yarn-label>`.

-GNU make comes installed on most Linux distributions.
+{term}`Make` comes installed on most Linux distributions.
 On macOS, you must first [install Xcode](https://developer.apple.com/xcode/resources/), then install its command line tools.
-On Windows, it is strongly recommended to [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), which will include GNU make.
+On Windows, it is strongly recommended to [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), which will include `make`.

 (install-packages-install-label)=